Unexpected error when performing consent to an application

 Another scenario in which this error might occur is when the user assignment is required for the application, but no administrator consent was provided.
 In this case, the administrator must first provide administrator consent.

 Policy prevents granting permissions error

 - AADSTS90093: An administrator of <tenantDisplayName> has set a policy that prevents you from granting <name of app> the permissions it is requesting.
 Contact an administrator of <tenantDisplayName>, who can grant permissions to this app on your behalf.

-This error occurs when a company administrator turns off the ability for users to consent to applications, then a non-administrator user attempts to use an application that requires consent.
+This error occurs when a Global Administrator turns off the ability for users to consent to applications, then a non-administrator user attempts to use an application that requires consent.
 This error can be resolved by an administrator granting access to the application on behalf of their organization.